 To learn more about Erin’s Law, feel free to visit the following sites:

-If you’d prefer you child NOT take part in the Erin’s Law lesson at Avoca West or in the Avoca Community Preschool, you can access the Erin’s Law Opt Out form HERE.
-Please print out a copy and return it to your child’s school office (attention Mrs. Jessica Hutchison or Mrs. Donna Toops).
+If you’d prefer you child NOT take part in the Erin’s Law lesson at Avoca West, you can access the Erin’s Law Opt Out form HERE.
+Please print out a copy and return it to your child’s school office (attention Mrs. Jessica Hutchison).